ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 sub-2:40.

 {% include racesplit.html content='
 25 km: 1:34:59.
-11 seconds _behind_ schedule.
+11 seconds behind schedule.
 ' %}

 I ran with my new group for a little bit.
 Around 26.5 km into the race, we take a turn and the Erasmusbridge is showing itself again in all its glory.
 I felt awed by the sight of it.
 So tall and hulking, a beautiful piece of engineering.
-Shortly after I got smacked around by it as we climbed upwards.
+I had seen and crossed the bridge a few times in the past already and never had that feeling, so I am attributing it partially to running emotions.
+Shortly after my admiring, I got smacked around by the bridge as we climbed upwards.
 I quickly decided not to have my heart rate shoot up trying to keep pace with my group and switched tempo.
 There were also so many spectators here, I made sure to not make them hype me up too much that I would blast up the bridge after all.
-Soon I found myself descending again and creeping closer towards my group.
+Soon I found myself descending again and creeping closer back towards my group.
 I also spotted an official photographer.
 I decided to flash a moose antler sign, but as I raised my hands for it, the crowd went absolutely wild.
 The decibels shot up.
 I felt slightly seen and turned my movement in a sort of raising the roof moment.
 The cheering got me real hyped.
 I briefly thought about trying it again 50 metres further, but felt too self-conscious and feared I might get left hanging.

 I think I joined some people (or at least one person) again by the end of the bridge.
 The HR had shot up a little after descending, I was confused about that